 \begin{Definition} \rm{ We call the subquiver given in Figure \ref{figure3}.i a \textit{column}, and the subquiver given in Figure \ref{figure3}.ii a \textit{pillar}.
 In the latter case, $\operatorname{h}(a_{\ell})$ and $\operatorname{t}(a_1)$ are either trivial subpaths of $q_{\ell}$ and $p_1$ respectively, or $p_{\ell}$ and $q_1$ respectively. }\end{Definition}

-\begin{Lemma} Suppose paths $p^+$, $q^+$ have no cyclic subpaths, and bound a region $\mathcal{R}_{p,q}$ which contains no vertices in its interior. \begin{enumerate} \item If $p$ and $q$ do not intersect, then $p^+$ and $q^+$ bound a column. \item Otherwise $p^+$ and $q^+$ bound a union of pillars.
+\begin{Lemma} Suppose paths $p^+$, $q^+$ have no cyclic subpaths (modulo $I$), and bound a region $\mathcal{R}_{p,q}$ that contains no vertices in its interior. \begin{enumerate} \item If $p$ and $q$ do not intersect, then $p^+$ and $q^+$ bound a column. \item Otherwise $p^+$ and $q^+$ bound a union of pillars.
 In particular, if

 then $p = q$ (modulo $I$). \end{enumerate} \end{Lemma}

 \begin{proof} Since $\mathcal{R}_{p,q}$ contains no vertices in its interior, each path that intersects its interior is an arrow.
 Thus $p^+$ and $q^+$ bound a union of subquivers given by the four cases in Figure \ref{figure3}.